tonikelope/coronapoker/docs/SECURITY.md

 ### 3.3 Session-key identicon

-Two peers can open an "identicon" dialog ([`IdenticonDialog.java`](../src/main/java/com/tonikelope/coronapoker/IdenticonDialog.java) `Mode.SESSION`) that renders a deterministic mosaic from `SHA-256(AES key)`.
-Both peers can compare the mosaic visually out-of-band (voice call, in-person glance).
-Different mosaics mean the handshake was MITM'd — both sides should disconnect.
+An "identicon" dialog ([`IdenticonDialog.java`](../src/main/java/com/tonikelope/coronapoker/IdenticonDialog.java) `Mode.SESSION`) renders a deterministic mosaic from `SHA-256(AES key)`, reachable from the waiting room by **right-clicking your own nick** in the participant list.
+A client opens the mosaic of its single channel with the host; the host opens the per-client grid of all channels ([`SessionIdenticonMosaicDialog.java`](../src/main/java/com/tonikelope/coronapoker/SessionIdenticonMosaicDialog.java)).
+Peers compare the mosaic visually out-of-band (voice call, in-person glance) — different mosaics mean the handshake was MITM'd, and both sides should disconnect.

 ---